 – Socialize with at least one person

-3) Quit a job I hated, so changed the negative in my environment
+3) I quit a job I hated, so changed the negative in my environment

-I know some of them seem a bit random but honestly I credit these six things to my depression improving.
+I know some of them seem a bit random but honestly, I credit these 6 things to getting over depression.
 You may as well give them a try, I mean the worst that will happen is they won’t work for you.

 But they could be the things that do!